 Whaling is similar to phishing and spear phishing, but the target is an important person or a high-profile individual, like a C-level executive or a celebrity.
 The methods used to phish them are usually highly personalized.

 Ransomware is a type of malware attack where the victim is forced to pay a ransom in order to get their network or data back.
-This, along with targeted spear phishing attacks, is one of the biggest cybersecurity threats of 2016.
+This, along with targeted spear phishing attacks, is one of the biggest cybersecurity threats.

 A structured query language (SQL) injection attack targets back-end databases and applications that use the SQL programming language.
 Along with phishing attacks and DDoS attacks, it’s considered a critical attack vector that can lead to a cybersecurity breach.